 It happens to most people at some point in time.
 They notice a dark stain on their ceiling or, even worse, see small droplets of water on the ceiling.
 Well, these are surefire signs of a leaking roof.
 There are many reasons for water leakage from the roof.

-We’ve done the legwork and come with the top 10 causes of roof leaks every homeowner should know:
+We’ve done the legwork and come with the top 10 causes of rook leaks every homeowner should know:

 Holes can occur in your roofing suddenly, but sometimes, they are formed when you remove objects like satellite dishes or old antennas anchored to the roof.
 If you can spot holes in the roofing, get them patched correctly.